llord1/llord1.github.io/Introductory.md

 *'the set of parts of speech, or word classes, used in this dictionary is as follows: N (noun), PRO (pronoun), ADJ (adjective), ART (article), V (verb), ADV (adverb), PREP (preposition), CONJ (conjunction), and INTERJ (interjection).
 These are only broad categories.
 In a more complete grammatical description of Kwéyòl, these broad categories could and should be further broken down into subcategories'* {% cite frank2001kweyol %}.

 Digital versions of a bible (new testament) {% cite SLUnewtestament_1999 bibleproject_2004 BibleSocieties_2020 %}, an audio version of the bible {% cite audiobible2020 %}, a few documents from the government such as the Saint Lucian national anthem {% cite anthem_2016 %}, governmental speeches bearing Kwéyòl dialogue  {% cite louisy_govt_2004 %},  and works for ministries focused on Kwéyòl activities  {% cite sluFRC_FB_2020 %} are also accessible.
 I also have access to traditional folk songs {% cite joseph_songs_2020 SLU_song_yannucci_2020 %}, discourses {% cite weekes2014bodies frank_1990 %}, and stories {% cite sil_folktale_1985 sil_readingbook_1989 %}.
 Public social media data are also useful, particularly the postings by verified Saint Lucian Kwéyòl writers {% cite kweyol_fb_joseph  kweyol_works_joseph  kweyol_playlists_joseph%}.
 There are also Kwéyòl financial document excerpts in the form of Annual Reports from the Saint Lucian National Bank.
-In 1993 a document entitled "Dances and Songs from a Caribbean Island" was created and in 1996 one named "Select Bibliography of the Literature of the English-speaking West Indies" was also created; if the documents above are insufficient, I will consult these two anthological works for additional data {% islandsongs_1993 creolelitlist1996 %}.
+In 1993 a document entitled "Dances and Songs from a Caribbean Island" was created and in 1996 one named "Select Bibliography of the Literature of the English-speaking West Indies" was also created; if the documents above are insufficient, I will consult these two anthological works for additional data {% cite islandsongs_1993 creolelitlist1996 %}.
 There are few more books but they are mostly physical documents (I need to finish looking into their digital versions).

 **These 6 papers are my current basis**